-If you have ever noticed your child’s teeth bleeding during brushing or flossing or their gums are swollen or painful, your child may have gingivitis.
-Gingivitis is the first stage of periodontal disease and is fortunately easily treatable and reversible.
+If you have ever noticed your child’s teeth bleeding during brushing or flossing, or their gums are swollen or painful, your child may have gingivitis.
+Gingivitis is the first stage of periodontal disease and is, fortunately, easily treatable and reversible.

 What Is Gingivitis?